Filmfare Award for Best Female Playback Singer – Kannada

 Shreya Ghoshal holds the record of highest number of nominations(16) and most consecutive nominations(15) from 2009 to 2017, resulting in 2 wins.

 The Filmfare Award for Best Female Playback – Kannada is given by the Filmfare magazine as part of its annual Filmfare Awards South for Kannada films.
 The first Kannada award was given in 2007.
-Before that, since 1997 till 2005, a common award for playback was available for both Male and Female singers of all the four South Indian languages.
+Before that, from 1997 till 2005, a common award for playback was available for both male and female singers of all the four South Indian languages.